ecosoft-odoo/budgeting/budget_plan_detail_purchase_requisition/readme/DESCRIPTION.md

-This module pass "Fund" element from Purchase Request \> Purchase Agreement \> Purchase Order
+Adds `Fund` and `Analytic Tags` fields to the purchase agreement, transferring their values from Purchase Request to Purchase Agreement and then to Purchase Order (RFQ).